Raymond Antrobus: Early years

-My parents would often read to me.
-My mum would read a William Blake poem and we'd talk about it.
-My dad would read poems to me by Linton Kwesi Johnson.
-He put a poem called The Song of the Banana Man by Evan Jones on my bedroom wall and my mum put William Blake’s London on my wall.
-They both had a passion for poetry."

 Education and career

-Antrobus became a teacher and was one of the first recipients of an MA degree in Spoken Word education from Goldsmiths, University of London, and has had fellowships from Royal Society of Literature, Cave Canem, Complete Works 3 and Jerwood Compton.
-In 2015 he was shortlisted for Young Poet Laureate of London.
+Antrobus became a teacher and was one of the first recipients of an MA degree in Spoken Word education from Goldsmiths, University of London, and has had fellowships from Royal Society of Literature, Cave Canem, The Complete Works 3 and Jerwood Compton.
+In 2015, he was shortlisted for Young Poet Laureate of London.

 Interviewed in 2016, he said: "I've had many jobs working in removals, gyms, swimming pools, security, etc, but now I make my living off teaching and touring my poetry... and I've never felt more useful working in education as a Jamaican British poet."
 Of his beginnings as a poet, he says: "When I realised that I wanted to pursue poetry as a career I started looking for a community.
 At first I came across the London Slam and Open Mic scene, which to me is more of a community than it is a genre. ... and once I found that community I felt very nurtured by it.
-So for me, certainly there were people like Karen McCarthy Woolfe, Jacob Sam-La Rose, and Roger Robinson who were doing a lot of mentoring at the time, but really my first poetry mentor was Malika Booker, which must have been when I was about 21."
+So for me, certainly there were people like Karen McCarthy Woolf, Jacob Sam-La Rose, and Roger Robinson who were doing a lot of mentoring at the time, but really my first poetry mentor was Malika Booker, which must have been when I was about 21."

-From 2010 to 2018, Antrobus was a founding member of Chill Pill at The Albany in Deptford and the Keats House Poets Forum, Antrobus co-curated shows featuring such people as Kae Tempest, Sabrina Mahfouz, Inua Ellams, Kayo Chingyoni, Warsan Shire, Anthony Anaxagorou and Hannah Lowe.
+From 2010 to 2018, Antrobus was a founding member of Chill Pill at The Albany in Deptford as well as of the Keats House Poets Forum, and co-curated shows featuring such people as Kae Tempest, Sabrina Mahfouz, Inua Ellams, Kayo Chingyoni, Warsan Shire, Anthony Anaxagorou and Hannah Lowe.
 Antrobus has read and performed at major UK festivals and internationally, including in South Africa, Kenya, North America, Sweden, Italy, Germany and Switzerland, and has held multiple residencies in schools, as well as at Pupil Referral Units.

 His work has been widely published in many literary magazines, journals and other outlets, among them BBC 2, BBC Radio 4, Poetry Review, New Statesman, Poetry, The Deaf Poets Society, The Big Issue, The Jamaica Gleaner and The Guardian.
-In 2019 he headlined the London Book Fair as "Poet of the Fair".
+In 2019, he headlined the London Book Fair as "Poet of the Fair".